jtb0/myPiProject/README.md

   - assign gpio pins for the usage with a motion sensor
   - remove gpio pins from the usage with a motion sensor
 - manage relais
-  - assign gpio pins for the usage with a motion sensor
+  - assign gpio pins for the usage with a relais
-  - remove gpio pins from the usage with a motion sensor
+  - remove gpio pins from the usage with a relais
 - installation of standard software (at this time only vim)
 - enable syntax highliting for vim